CrowdHailer/CrowdHailer.github.io/_posts/2015-12-20-js-frameworks.md

 **Three modern JavaScript frameworks that are interesting and have something to teach you.**

-As we know keeping track with the latest JavaScript framework is exhausing.
+Keeping track of the latest JavaScript frameworks is exhausting.
-They come out much quicker than anyone can keep up with.
+It is difficult to separate the genuinely interesting from the crowd.
-Recently I have had sometime to explore some of the offerings and this selection are worth a second look.
+Recently I have had some time to explore the current offerings.
+This selection are my favourite and worth a second look.

 ### [Redux](http://redux.js.org/)